In general, courts will only grant changes if a family can demonstrate a substantial change in circumstances, such as:

-When a parent is not paying child support on time or on whole, the court may alter the order to withdraw payments automatically from the parent's wages.
+When a parent is not paying child support on time or whole, hence breaking a parenting agreement, the court may alter the order to withdraw payments automatically from the parent's wages.

 When parents cannot reach an agreement, they go through a litigation process that culminates in a hearing where a judge (or court referee) decides on modifications.
 The court may allow the alterations sought by either parent, propose alternative modifications, or deny the amendments.

 Many courts refer parents to mediation prior to the hearing to facilitate an agreement.
 The court might request an examination if a parent reports abuse or other safety concerns.

 The waiting period for a modification hearing depends on the court's schedule and how requests are prioritized.
 Parents may be required to wait a few weeks or months, however, they may request an expedited hearing if their children are in imminent danger.
 While waiting, parents must follow the most recent instructions.

 Both parents may present evidence during the hearing, which the court will evaluate with any evaluation findings.
 When children are old enough to comprehend the issue, the court also takes into account their choices, which they may express through written declarations, a counsel for the kid, a custody evaluator, or a private discussion with the judge.
 Rarely do children testify in court.